otrv4/otrv4/otrv4.md

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery cannot be cryptographically proven.
-The input will be: one participant's user profile, their secret key, another participant's Client Profile, and a list of plain text messages corresponding to what messages were exchanged.
+The input will be: one participant's Client Profile, their secret key, another participant's Client Profile, and a list of plain text messages corresponding to what messages were exchanged.
 Each message in the list will have the structure: 1) sender 2) plain text message, so that the function may precisely create the desired transcript.
 The